May 25. Today's Birthdays

 Born in Almaty region, he graduated from the Andropov Leningrad Higher Military-Political School of Air Defense, Al-Farabi Kazakh National University, International Business Academy, and RANEPA University.

-In 2020, he worked as an official spokesperson for the Health Ministry of Kazakhstan.
+In 2020, he worked as an official spokesperson of the Health Ministry of Kazakhstan.

-Born in Almaty city, he graduated from the Kazakh State Management Academy, partook in courses and seminars held by the world’s financial organizations and institutions in countries such as the USA, South Korea, Austria, Turkey, and so on.
+Born in Almaty city, he graduated from the Kazakh State Management Academy, took part in courses and seminars held by the world’s financial organizations and institutions in countries such as the USA, South Korea, Austria, Turkey, and so on.

 Between 2014 and 2015, he headed the social and economic monitoring department of the Kazakh President’s Office.
 In 2015-2019, he acted as the Chairman of the National Bank of Kazakhstan.
 He also worked as an advisor to the Kazakh President in 2019.